kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 - System administrator

 **Open Issues**
-- what stats should the pllayer be able to see?
+- what stats should the player be able to see?
 - should the stats that the system can utilize be the same as the stats that the player can see.

 ### Password Reset